laszlocsonka/RegisterApp/README.md

 </ul>

 <br/>
-1.Install Xampp
+1.Install Xampp<br/>
-2.In Xampp start Apache and MySQL
+2.In Xampp start Apache and MySQL<br/>
-3.Create database (I gave it the name 'register') in phpMyAdmin (id,name,email,password) 4.Put register.php and login.php files in 'xampp/htdocs' folder
+3.Create database (I gave it the name 'register') in phpMyAdmin (id,name,email,password)<br/>
+4.Put register.php and login.php files in 'xampp/htdocs' folder<br/>
-5.In 'Constants.java' change BASE_URL to your ip adress like 'http://xxx.xxx.xxx.xxx/'
+5.In 'Constants.java' change BASE_URL to your ip adress like 'http://xxx.xxx.xxx.xxx/'<br/>
 6.The app is ready to test

 <br/>